-This section will show you the Select Specific Cells utility and the Delete by Position utility of Kutools for Excel.
+This section will show you the Select Specific Cells and the Delete by Position utilities of Kutools for Excel.
 With these two utilities, you can easily select all cells which end or begin with certain character, and then remove them from the selected cells at once.

-1. Select a range of cells you want to find cells end or begin with certain character, then click Kutools > Select > Select Specific Cells.
-See screenshot:
+1. Select the cells that you want to find if they begin or end with certian character, then click Kutools > Select > Select Specific Cells.

 4. In the Remove by Position dialog box, enter number 1 into the Numbers box, select From right to remove the last character or From left to remove the first character in the Position section (here we select the From right option), and then click the OK button.

-You can see all last characters of selected cells are removed immediately.
-See screenshot:
+Now the last characters of selected cells are removed immediately.

 You are guest ( Sign Up? )